 36. Watch a surf competition

+During winter months, Sunset Beach is the perfect place to visit to watch professionals surf some of the biggest waves on the island.
 Sunset Beach is home to the World Cup of Surfing competition and some other big surf competitions.
+With its soft sand and cool waters, it’s a solid beach that you just cannot miss out on.
 Click here to see more beaches on the North Shore of Oahu.

 37. Watch the sunset at Sunset Beach